nixpulvis/EUI/README.md

 If you have a github account or can take the few seconds it takes to make one, submitted issues on github are my preferred method of reporting bugs.
 However, there is also a forum open for Bugs on tukui.org __NOTE TO SELF: Make Forum When version 1.0 is released__

 ## Credits
-Core Code By: Epicgrim (Nathan Lilienthal)
+Core Code By: Nathan Lilienthal (Epicgrim)

 Ideas and Inspiration from: [Tukui](http://www.tukui.org/forums/), [ElvUI](http://www.tukui.org/forums/)